webbouwer/onepiece/README.md

 /**
 README.md

-by CP Mueller - 2016 The Hague
+by CP Müller - 2016 The Hague
 Webdesign Den Haag | Oddsized

-**/
+Many thanks to the great work of the Wordpress Team **/

 Theme to be applied by Wordpress Code Monkeys :-)